foundriesio/docs/source/linux/getting-started.rst

 change the password.
 The ``linaro`` user may use ``sudo`` to obtain root access on the device.

 That's it!
-You've successfully installed the Linux MicroPlatform onto your device, and booted into its console.
+You've successfully installed the Linux microPlatform onto your device, and booted into its console.

 Onwards!